The on-screen body

 graduating class to have a senior trip to New York.
 For some reason (probably

-the script that it was needed) they don’t fly, or take the train or bus.
+the script thought it was needed) they don’t fly, or take the train or bus.
 They

 take a rundown boat with cruise ship goals.
 It’s called Lazarus, which is right